rspamd/rspamd/ideas.md

 So far, rspamd includes a client library but it depends on the whole rspamd code making it hard or even impossible to use it in other projects.
 We want this library to be cut from rspamd in the way similar to separating of [rdns](https://github.com/vstakhov/rdns).
 Ideally, we also want SWIG bindings for the client library allowing to use it in other programming languages.
 Moreover, the client library should be able to work in both non-blocking (streaming) and blocking modes without explicit dependency on the exact reactor library, such as libevent.

-* Difficulty: low to medium
+* Difficulty: easy to medium
 * Required skills: intermediate skills in C
 * Possible mentors: cebka, az